nickg/nextcellent/readme.txt

 == Changelog ==

-= 1.9.22 - 22/09/2014
+= 1.9.22 - 22/09/2014 =
+* Capable with WordPress 4.0.
-* Fix: Correction on overview.php in order to make the file/s translatable (credits to Balázs Németh)
+* Fix: Correction on overview.php in order to make the files translatable (credits to Balázs Németh)
-* Hungarian translation (credits to  Balázs Németh)
+* Hungarian translation added (credits to  Balázs Németh)
 * Additional added from previous version: improved TinyMCE window (credits to Niko Strijbol)
-* Readded missed translated files.*
+* Readded missed translated files*
-* Rewritten style management (credits to Niko Strijbol)
+* Rewrote the style management (credits to Niko Strijbol)
-* Fix AJAX in TinyMCE window (credits to Niko Strijbol)
+* Fixed AJAX in the TinyMCE window (credits to Niko Strijbol)
 * Fixed readme.txt

 = 1.9.21 - 14/09/2014 =
 * The uploader did not use the quality set in the options.
 Now it does (credits to Niko Strijbol)
 * Fix: When a gallery is deleted, the ID is removed from albums. (credits to Niko Strijbol)
-* Small changes readme.txt to look better (Matthew's Random Stuff)
+* Small changes to the readme.txt to make it look better (credits to Matthew)
 * Support for the ngg_styles folder (introduced in NextGEN 2.x), solving issues with updates (credits to Niko Strijbol)

 = 1.9.20 - 20/06/2014 =